-Program of Studies School Year 2022 - 2023
+Program of Studies School Year 2023 - 2024

 SCHOLASTIC REQUIRMENTS

 To receive a diploma from Presentation Academy, a student is required to complete a minimum of 28 credits.
 Required classes:

 Theology 4 credits

 English 4 credits

 Mathematics 4 credits

 Social Studies 3 credits

 Science 3 credits

 Physical Education .5 credit

 Health .5 credit

 Fine Arts 1 credit

 Spanish 2 credits

 Electives 6 credits

 SPECIAL ELECTIVES

 Resource No credit earned

-Prerequisite: Juniors or Seniors who are enrolled in two or more AP or Dual Credit classes or students who have an Educational Strategy Plan that is written with current (not more than 3 years old) documentation.
-This documentation, from a person in the medical field, must identify the disability and be applicable to the student need.
+Prerequisite: Juniors or Seniors who are enrolled in two or more AP or Dual Credit classes or students who have a Student Accommodation Plan that is written with current (not more than 3 years old) documentation.
+This documentation should include a psychoeducational evaluation from a psychologist or other qualified professional that identifies the disability and be applicable to the student need.

 This is time allotted for students to study and / or work on assignments for other classes.

-Senior Independent Program (SIP) 1 Credit - 2 Semesters or 1⁄2 Credit - 1 Semester Elective course for 12th grade Prerequisites: Application and interview required along with teacher recommendations SIP participants will complete a selfproposed, group-approved individual project based on individual student interest.